 On the more luxury cruise ships, from 6pm, things might start getting a bit more complicated.
 Dress codes such as “casual”, “informal”, “resort casual” and “formal” come into play in public rooms and restaurants.

 Double check, but some ships have two formal or gala nights on a seven-night cruise (the rest are casual or semi-formal evenings).
 Some guests still love the chance to glam it up with diamond (faux!) jewelry, embroidered gowns and skyscraper heels, which can certainly be a lot of fun.

 However, these days a just a black cocktail dress for a woman, and a business suit for a man will usually do.
 Some ships are less formal than this but check before leaving home.
 If there happens to be a touch of rough seas, those skyscraper heels will have to stay in your closet.

 Think about the times you’ve stayed at a hotel that has a leisure center, you’d always put a caftan or something similar on before heading back to your room – the same sort of rules apply here.

 Magnet clips are also very useful.
 You might think your cabin wall isn’t made out of metal, but it is.
 You can attach important paperwork such as shore excursions tickets, newsletters, dinner invitations etc., to the wall nearest to the door for easy access.

-Also, don’t forget to take a tote bag for onshore activities – to carry water, your camera, smartphone, e-reader – and all your gadgets (though be aware of roaming and internet charges).
+Also, don’t forget to take a fold-up tote bag for onshore activities – to carry water, your camera, smartphone, e-reader – and all your gadgets (though be aware of roaming and internet charges).